StarRocks/starrocks/docs/sql-reference/sql-statements/generated_columns.md

       ```

 2. When partial column updates are performed by using [Stream Load](../../) with the `my_data2.csv` file, if the values for the `data_json` column are not provided in `my_data2.csv` and the `columns` parameter in the Stream Load job does not include the `data_json` column, even if the `data_json` column allows null values, an error is returned by Stream Load because the column `data_json` is referenced by the generated column `newcol2`.

-## Limits

-The following limits exit when a schema change is performed:

-- Adding or modifying generated columns by using ALTER TABLE is a time-consuming and resource-intensive operation.
-Therefore, it is recommended to add generated columns at table creation.
-If it is unavoidable to use ALTER TABLE to add or modify generated columns, it is recommended to evaluate the cost and time involved in advance.
-- Regular columns need to be defined before generated columns.
-When you use the ALTER TABLE ...
-ADD COLUMN ... statement to add a regular column without specifying the position of the new regular column, the system automatically places it before the generated columns.
-Moreover, you cannot use AFTER to explicitly place the regular column after a generated column.
-- If a regular column is referenced in the expression of a generated column, you cannot directly drop or modify that regular column.
-Instead, you need to first drop the generated column and then drop or modify the regular column.